tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 If the mark will primarily appear on a mobile screen or another medium with limited visual space, you may instead use a trademark symbol (™) with the mark to show that it is an OSM trademark.
 When you use a symbol due to limited space and there are additional pages to your material, please include the notice in the text of a prominent page (for example, the "about us" section of a mobile app).

 ### 2.3.
 No confusion, endorsement, or affiliation
-No matter how you use the OSM marks, you must ensure that your use does not confuse users by suggesting endorsement by, or affiliation with, the OSMF.
+Your use of the mark must not confuse users by suggesting endorsement by, or affiliation with, the OSMF.
 Notices such as those in Sec.
-2.2 can be used to assist in meeting this requirement.
+2.2 can be used to help you meet this requirement.

 ## 3. When you may use the OSM marks without asking us